WTMJ (AM)

-WTMJ (620 kHz) is a commercial radio station in Milwaukee, Wisconsin.
-Owned by Good Karma Brands, the station has a news/talk radio format.
-Its sign-on dates back to 1922 and for most of its history it was owned by The Milwaukee Journal newspaper.
+WTMJ (620 AM) is a commercial radio station licensed to Milwaukee, Wisconsin, United States, featuring a talk radio format.
+Owned by Good Karma Sports, WTMJ's sign-on dates back to 1922 and for most of its history it was owned by The Milwaukee Journal newspaper.
 On weekdays, it airs news blocks during drive time, local talk shows in middays, sports in the evening and syndicated shows in late nights.
 It is the flagship station for Milwaukee Brewers baseball and Milwaukee Bucks basketball.

 By day, it transmits 50,000 watts, the maximum for AM radio stations in the United States.
 At night, to avoid interference to other stations, it reduces power to 10,000 watts.
 In addition, it broadcasts on 250-watt FM translator W277CV at 103.3 MHz.

 History

 WCAY and WKAF

 The station was first licensed, with the sequentially assigned call letters WCAY, on May 15, 1922.
 It was owned by the Kesselman O'Driscoll Company, a music house located at 517–519 Grand Avenue (now Wisconsin Avenue) in Milwaukee.
 It was initially authorized to broadcast on the "entertainment" wavelength of 360 meters (833 kHz).
 On May 24, 1923, WCAY was reassigned to 1150 kHz.
 The next year ownership was transferred to the Milwaukee Civic Broadcasting Association.

 The station license was briefly allowed to lapse in 1925, but it was quickly relicensed as WKAF to the WKAF Broadcasting Co., located at 130 Second Street.
 The station was now jointly owned by Kesselman-O'Driscoll Co., the Hotel Antlers (the studio location), and station engineer H. L. Ford.
 WKAF's first regular broadcast was held on October 20, 1925.